JaredThacker/deepcuts/README.md

 > ![Favorite](public/Favorite.gif)

-Built utilizing Next.js, Prisma ORM, and PostgreSQL!
+Built utilizing Next.js, Prisma ORM, Supabase for hosting the PostgreSQL database, and deployed on Vercel!

 Thank you for joining me on this journey (: